 In October 2016, FDA nailed the coffin shut on artificially derived partially hydrogenated oils (PHOs) by ruling they are “not Generally Recognized as Safe.”
 The FDA ruling noted, “Removing PHOs from processed foods could prevent thousands of heart attacks and deaths each year.”
 Companies that have not already done so have three years to comply with the ruling to remove PHOs from food and beverage formulations, unless they have an exemption from FDA.

 Palm oil shortening is perfectly poised to replace PHOs.
-“Palm oil shortening gives baked products the soft, layered texture and mouthfeel that consumers expect in cookies, pie crusts, crackers, and similar products,” says Ecuadorian-based palm oil expert Percival Andrade, PhD.
+“Palm oil shortening gives baked products the soft, layered texture and mouthfeel that consumers expect in cookies, pie crusts, crackers, and similar products,” says Percival Andrade, PhD, Ecuadorian-based palm oil expert and advisor to Natural Habitats/Palm Done Right.
 Just how the various forms of palm oil fats affect heart health is still being determined.

 The form of an oil, such as refined or unrefined, greatly affects its properties.
 For example, both refined and unrefined forms of red palm oil contain high levels of monounsaturated fatty acids, the same type of fat that gives the Mediterranean diet its heart healthy benefits.
 Both forms are also high in coenzyme Q10, a vital nutrient for heart health.
 But only unrefined red palm oil still contains plant sterols, known for reducing inflammation to maintain heart health.